Aman-Solo/web-dev-journey/note.md

 That means anywhere in your app, if a component calls: const { isDark, setIsDark } = useContext(ThemeContext);
 …it will get access to this shared state, no prop-passing needed!

+whats happening in greetings.js

+**import React, { useState, useEffect, useContext } from 'react';** **import { ThemeContext } from './ThemeContext';**
+✅ Explanation:
+    useState → lets this component remember changing values (count). useEffect → lets this component run side effects (like logs, API calls, or cleanup). useContext → allows it to access data shared globally through ThemeContext (from your provider).
+By importing { ThemeContext }, this file can now read and update the theme data.

+the others are literally understandable things but reffer in the future